LelioAD/EQM/egp.md

 While we may not agree with everything, we have enough in common to form a new majority and move the country *forward*.

-## 2. Form an organization to facilitate.
+## 2. Form an organization to facilitate the party.

 Modern presidential candidates usually spend over $100 million on election staffing and campaigns.
 This creates a barrier for entry in many cases.